One in five U.S. small firms plan layoffs after using PPP loan

 Small-business owners face challenges re-opening and operating their business as the pandemic continues, with 59% saying it’s very or moderately difficult to stock up on hand sanitizer and 40% having trouble getting enough face coverings, according to the survey.

-Proposals have emerged in Congress to re-purpose any leftover PPP funding and provide more targeted aid for small businesses that have been hammered by the pandemic or left out of the program.
+Proposals have emerged in Congress to use any leftover PPP funding as targeted aid for small businesses that have been hammered by the pandemic or left out of the program.
 Those proposals are expected to be part of negotiations for a new relief package later this month.

 The NFIB survey was conducted by email July 6-7 with a random sample of the group’s membership database of about 300,000 small businesses owners, with 615 usable responses.